dare5421/MasterMeasure/README.md

 MasterMeasure
 =============

-this is a tool to work on chromosomes image and calculate some features
+This is a tool to work on chromosomes image and calculate some features

+This app gonna to open each Image in a seperate tab.